simpleanalytics/docs/_docs/31_integrations/00_create-plugin.md

 A few examples: Wordpress, Drupal, Google Tag Manager, and CloudFlare.

 The settings below should be changable via the UI of the plugin.
-All settings need to passed to the `<script>`-tag.
+All changed settings need to be passed to the `<script>`-tag.
 For example:

 ```html
 <script data-mode="hash" data-collect-dnt="true" src="..." />